-Managed IT services allow businesses to delegate their IT operations to an expert third-party organization that specializes in handling these responsibilities.
-These third-party organizations, known as Managed Service Providers (MSPs), are responsible for the entirety or portions of a business’ IT systems, as agreed upon in a Service Level Agreement (SLA).
-IT equipment is typically procured by the client, and depending on the SLA, Managed Service Providers may provide round-the-clock monitoring, issue resolution and reporting, and more.
+Managed IT services offer businesses the opportunity to delegate their IT operations to specialized third-party organizations, known as Managed Service Providers (MSPs).
+These MSPs assume responsibility for either the entire IT infrastructure or specific components, as defined in a Service Level Agreement (SLA).
+Typically, clients procure the necessary IT equipment, while MSPs provide round-the-clock monitoring, issue resolution, reporting, and more.

 Strategic IT planning

 Managed services assist in long-term IT planning by providing guidance on future IT requirements.
 This proactive approach ensures that IT infrastructure and software are regularly updated and upgraded, reducing the risk of downtime, viruses, and crashes.